Ratemaking principles proceeding, ch 41

 "Emission allowance" means an authorization, allocated by the federal Environmental Protection Agency under the Acid Rain Program, to emit up to one ton of sulfur dioxide during or after a specified calendar year.

 "Facility" means a facility for which advance ratemaking principles may be sought pursuant to Iowa Code section 476.53(3)"a."
-The term includes energy storage systems located at the site of an alternate energy production facility.
+The term includes energy storage systems.

 "kWh" means kilowatt-hour.